Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• Looking at the maximum DrawDown of -27.6 days in the last 5 years of Monster Beverage, we see it is relatively higher, thus better in comparison to the benchmark SPY (-33.7 days)
+• Looking at the maximum drop from peak to valley of -27.6 days in the last 5 years of Monster Beverage, we see it is relatively higher, thus better in comparison to the benchmark SPY (-33.7 days)

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 242 days of Monster Beverage is lower, thus better.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 242 days of Monster Beverage is lower, thus better.

-• Looking at maximum days under water in of 242 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 206 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).

 AveDuration: